 Give your customer persona a name.
 Create a mood board of their life and hang it near your desk.
 They are your new best friend and it’s your job to know them like the back of your hand.
 Knowing them intimately will help you tremendously.
 It will be the difference between having sellout products, rave reviews, and a loyal fan base and deadstock, high returns, and one-time customers.
 Which one sounds better to you?

 So what are you waiting for?
-Grab a pencil and our free customer persona templates and start crafting your customer persona.
+Grab a pencil and our Customer Persona Profiles and start crafting your customer persona.
 Don’t forget to share your customer persona’s name in the comments below!